 Central Coast Railroad Festival

 Don’t miss this early October event, which celebrates railroading on the Central Coast.
-Events include train excursions, entertainment, and model railroad exhibits held throughout California’s Central Coast.
+Railroad Festival events include train excursions, entertainment, and model railroad exhibits held throughout California’s Central Coast.

 Bitter Creek Western Railroad

 Located on the Nipomo Mesa, this 7.5-inch gauge railroad includes 1.2 miles of mainline track, plus sidings and two rail yards.
-The BCWR opens to the public on a limited basis for viewing and rides for kids of all ages.
+The Bitter Creek Western Railroad (BCWR) opens to the public on a limited basis for viewing and rides for kids of all ages.

 Rock & Roll Diner box cars